Exact affine conditioning beyond Gaussians: a unique characterization of the ensemble Kalman update: Numerical experiments

-We empirically illustrate our main claim: in the mean–field limit and within affine conditioning maps, the EnKU is the only method that remains exact beyond highly symmetric laws (such as Gaussians).
+We test our main claim in Theorem \ref{thm:enkf_update_unique} empirically: in the mean-field limit and within affine conditioning maps, the EnKU is the only method that remains exact beyond highly symmetric distributions (such as Gaussians) within $\mathcal{E}^{\mathrm{EnKU}}$.
+To also account for finite sample effects, we consider the likelihood-free Bayesian inference problem